Z23599848/OS-coursework/journal/week1.md

 Each command: **creates the VM + disk + network + attaches the ISO**.

 ---
+The following commands document host-side VM provisioning for reproducibility; they are not part of the assessed server configuration.
-Powershell command (run as administrator)
+Run in Powershell (run as administrator)
 ---

 ###  Install **VirtualBox 7.0.14 (stable)**